 Right of First Refusal: After teaching a course satisfactorily three times in separate academic terms, the University will advise you that you have achieved Right of First Refusal.
 The next time that course is available as a Sessional appointment, your department will contact you and you have the opportunity to accept or decline the position.
 ROFR is not linked to a specific section and may be invoked over any single section of the course.

 Having RFR entitles you to the RFR rate of pay for any sections of that course.
 Check communications from the University (Letter of Offer, Confirmation Letter and Paycheques) to ensure that you are receiving the appropriate rate of pay.
+This rate of pay does not apply to Distance Ed courses.
 If you are not receiving the appropriate rate of pay, contact us.

 The University should contact you about RFR in the term after you reach eligibility.
 You will be able to invoke your rights the term following the confirmation.
 If you believe you have achieved ROFR but have not received confirmation from the University, contact us.